unicef/publicgoods-toolkit/procurement.md

 functioning.
 Another approach to enforcing modular separation is through OSQA, described below.

-KEY RECOMMENDATION: Modular contracting works best with agile, open source development and modular technical design.
+**KEY RECOMMENDATION**: Modular contracting can help to better connect the right vendor to the right task, break vendor lock-in and reduce risks associated with any one vendor.
+It works best with agile, open source development and modular technical design.

 One aspect of modular contracting that is sometimes overlooked is that it can be costly to conduct many smaller rounds of procurement.
 Even